-Curl up with a blanket and this easy homemade chai tea latte - it's just the thing to warm you up on brisk fall mornings and chilly winter evenings.
+Curl up with a blanket and this easy chai latte - it's just the thing to warm you up on brisk fall mornings and chilly winter evenings.
 This drink is sweet, creamy, and full of cozy spices like cinnamon, cardamom, and cloves.
 It's also made completely from scratch!
 For an extra boost of caffeine, just add coffee to make it a dirty chai.

 Jump to: